 Penn Summer Scholars Program

-The Penn Summer Scholars Program is a tuition-free opportunity for academically exceptional Philadelphia public and charter high school students to perform study beyond the level offered in high school and to gain a college experience through participation in a four week summer academy at the University of Pennsylvania.
+The Penn Summer Scholars Program is a tuition-free opportunity for academically exceptional Philadelphia public and charter high school students to perform study beyond the level offered in high school and to gain a college experience through participation in a three week summer academy at the University of Pennsylvania.

 Although each academy sets its own curriculum the guiding principles of the academies are the same:

 - Highest level of academic rigor and quality

 - Combination of traditional content delivery and experiential learning opportunities

 - Capstone project at the end of the program

 - Attends a School District of Philadelphia public or charter high school

 - Receives Title I funding, as verified by school principal or administrator

 - Maintains a minimum cumulative GPA of 3.3 or equivalent